JPMakesStuff/ScoreboardWiFiControl/README.md

 Example pinout...<br/>
 ![10pin connector](https://github.com/JPMakesStuff/ScoreboardWiFiControl/blob/main/10pin_ribbon_cable.jpg?raw=true)

-On the cable I sell, pay attention to the colors plugged into the Arduino...<br/>
+On the [cable I sell](https://www.etsy.com/listing/4490992543/arduino-to-baseball-scoreboard-control) pay attention to the colors plugged into the Arduino...<br/>
  - GND on Arduino is Green wire</br>
  ... **you MUST connect all GND together: the Arduino GND the ribbon cable GND and the scoreboard power supply GND**<br/>
  - Pin 6 on Arduino is Blue wire<br/>